Chemnitz to be European Capital of Culture 2025 in Germany | DW | 28.10.2020

-Chemnitz is a city in the eastern state of Saxony.
+Chemnitz is situated in the eastern state of Saxony.
 It was chosen from a shortlist of eight cities across Germany.

-The eastern German city of Chemnitz has been awarded the title European Capital of Culture 2025, chairwoman of the jury, Sylvia Amann, announced on Wednesday.
+The eastern German city of Chemnitz has been recommended to win the European Capital of Culture 2025, the chairwoman of the jury, Sylvia Amann, announced on Wednesday.

 "This title is a great opportunity for Chemnitz to give and receive a lot, to show a lot of the unseen.
 It will give the city a boost," tweeted the Culture Foundation for Germany's 16 federal states, citing the mayor of Chemnitz, Barbara Ludwig.